nhuntwalker/flask-book/ch1/first-real-app.rst

         </div>;
     }

-``deleteItem`` finds its way into the function through its parameters, and gets used right in the ``onClick`` event handler.
+``deleteTask`` finds its way into the function through its parameters, and gets used right in the ``onClick`` event handler.
-Now our ``deleteItem`` function has reached its destination, receiving the ID of the task item as an argument.
+Now our ``deleteTask`` function has reached its destination, receiving the ID of the task item as an argument.
 Let's fire up the client app and try it out.
 Then let's commit, merge, and move on to the server-side "update" functionality.

 .. code-block:: shell

     [delete-item] $ git add src/components/TaskItem.tsx
-    [delete-item] $ git commit -m 'Added the deleteItem() functionality to the TaskItem.'
+    [delete-item] $ git commit -m 'Added the deleteTask() functionality to the TaskItem.'
     [delete-item] $ git checkout master
     [master] $ git merge -m 'Task items can now be deleted from the client.'